TurBoss/blt/doc/tree.rst

     child of *parentNode*.

   **-data** *dataList*
-    Sets the value for each data field in *dataList* for the new node. *DataList* is a list of key-value pairs.
+    Sets the value for each variable in *dataList* for the new node. *DataList* is a list of key-value pairs.

   **-label** *nodeLabel*